-Over one century ago, two brothers made a big mistake.
+Over a century ago, two brothers made a big mistake.
 That mistake, it turns out, would help fuel a company that has been creating breakfast “fuel” ever since: the Kellogg Company (NYSE: K).
-The “mistake” happened when W.K.
-Kellogg and his brother, Dr. John Harvey Kellogg, in attempting to make a breakfast granola, accidentally created flakes out of wheat berries.
+The mistake happened when W.K.
+Kellogg and his brother, Dr. John Harvey Kellogg, in attempting to make breakfast granola, accidentally created flakes out of wheat berries.

 Continuant continues to support the company’s Avaya systems in more than 20 locations.
 At the same time, it’s been able to lend a hand in guiding Kellogg towards a new Microsoft UC solution.
 The table for Kellogg’s technological future has been set, and Continuant will do whatever it can to serve.

 Let’s develop a powerful business case for bringing Continuant to your organization.